kelong/JuniorRoute/documentation/responses.markdown

 -
 Responses may contain cookies that a developer wishes to set.
 Supplying cookies populates the appropriate Set-Cookie response headers.
 JuniorRoute provides the built-in ```Cookie``` class to represent cookies.

-The below example demonstrates a route returning a 200.0 status code and a cooke named *mycookie* with value *value*.
+The below example demonstrates a route returning a 200.0 status code and a cookie named *mycookie* with value *value*.

 {% highlight csharp %}
 new Route("route", Guid.NewGuid(), "route")